nvsmith/webdev-resources/JavaScript/React/react-notes.md

 > Project is running at:<br>
 > Loopback: http://localhost:8080/

-Press `Ctrl+C` to stop the webpack-dev-server at any time.
+Press `Ctrl+C` in the terminal to stop the webpack-dev-server at any time.

 ## Layout